 Information applies only to waste from do-it-yourself construction or demolition projects.
 If construction debris is mixed with demolition debris, the entire load is considered demolition debris.

 Contact a recycling company below to ask about recycling sorted construction/demolition materials.
 These items may include lumber, concrete, asphalt, metals, and cardboard.
 Recycling sorted materials is cheaper than disposal.

 Give away, sell, or donate good condition leftover construction materials.
 Contact a reuse company below to ask about donating your specific items.
 Verify accepted items and hours.

 Demolition debris must be disposed as garbage.
 Demolished or renovated structures may contain asbestos, lead, mercury, and other dangerous contaminants.
 It is recommended you hire a certified contractor or inspector to identify, remove, and dispose of hazardous demolition debris.

 We recommend that all demolition debris be disposed at Olympic View Transfer Station.
 You must consider the following contaminants before disposal:

 Asbestos: You are required to follow Puget Sound Clean Air Agency Regulations or Olympic Region Clean Air Agency Regulations.
-Asbestos-containing loads are only accepted at Olympic View Transfer Station.
+Asbestos-Containing Materials (ACM) are only accepted at Olympic View Transfer Station.
 An appointment is required.
-Loads will not be accepted without proper labelling and waste shipment records.
-Read about asbestos requirements at Olympic View Transfer Station.
+Loads will not be accepted without proper packaging, labelling and waste shipment records.
+Read asbestos disposal instructions.